PJ64/sqs_sns_lambda_dynamodb/README.md

 ## Example
 This is a basic CDK TypeScript example that deploys 3 AWS Lambda functions decoupled by Amazon SNS and Amazon SQS.
+The example also demonstates using Python to put items to Amazon DynamoDB, put object to Amazon S3 and using Amazon SNS message attributes.

 ![architecture](./images/architecture_1.png "Architecture")